If you are looking for a solution to creating a Windows system image on an external USB drive, follow this page for a complete guide.

 So how to create a system image to USB?
-Follow the guidelines below, you'll learn how to accomplish the task on Windows 10, 8 or 7 and troubleshoot "can't create system image to USB drive" error on your own.
+Following the guidelines below, you'll learn how to accomplish the task on Windows 10, 8, or 7 and troubleshoot the "can't create system image to USB drive" error on your own.

 Before you start, here are something important that you should know in advance: